Some isolation and stability results for Einstein manifolds: Introduction and main results

-For ALE manifolds we prove \begin{theorem} Let $(M,g)$ be a Ricci-flat ALE Riemannian manifold of dimension $n\geq 6$.
+Again for ALE manifolds, we prove the following: \begin{theorem} Let $(M,g)$ be a Ricci-flat ALE Riemannian manifold of dimension $n\geq 6$.
 If

-then $g$ is stable.
-If the inequality is strict, then $g$ is strictly stable. \end{theorem} We point out that, thanks to the Gauss-Bonnet formula on even dimensional manifolds with boundary, when $n=6$, it is possible to deduce a stability criterion involving the Euler characteristic, the integral of $\mathrm{tr}(\weyl^3)$ and a boundary term (which we will denote as $I(\mathbb{S}^5/\Gamma)$, for more details see Subection \ref{s-alesix}) \begin{theorem} Let $(M,g)$ be a Ricci-flat ALE Riemannian manifold of dimension $n=6$, if
+then $g$ is stable. \end{theorem} We point out that, thanks to the Gauss-Bonnet formula on even dimensional manifolds with boundary, when $n=6$, it is possible to deduce a stability criterion involving the Euler characteristic, the integral of $\mathrm{tr}(\weyl^3)$ and a boundary term (which we will denote as $I(\mathbb{S}^5/\Gamma)$, for more details see Subection \ref{s-alesix}) \begin{theorem} Let $(M,g)$ be a Ricci-flat ALE Riemannian manifold of dimension $n=6$, if

-then $(M,g)$ is stable.
-If the inequality is strict, then $g$ is strictly stable. \end{theorem} We define the Yamabe invariant of a complete manifold as
+then $(M,g)$ is stable. \end{theorem} We define the Yamabe invariant of a complete manifold as

 and we point out that this quantity is well defined since it is defined over compactly supported functions; moreover it is conformally invariant by definition.
 We then prove the following result for PE manifolds: \begin{theorem} Let $(M,g)$ be a PE manifold of dimension $n\geq4$ with positive Yamabe invariant.
 If there exists $p\in\sq{\frac{n}{2},\infty}$ such that